-Chicago, IL – Today, Environment Illinois Research & Policy Center released a new report, Lighting the Way: The Top Ten States that Helped Drive America’s Solar Energy Boom in 2013, showing strong solar growth across the nation including a 4% increase in Illinois in 2013.
+Today, Environment Washington Research & Policy Center released a new report: Lighting the Way: The Top Ten States that Helped Drive America’s Solar Energy Boom in 2013, showing strong solar growth across the nation including a 33 percent increase in Washington in 2013.
 The report emphasizes that it is not availability of sunlight that makes states solar leaders, but the degree to which state and local governments have created effective public policy to help capture the virtually unlimited and pollution-free energy from the sun.

-“Solar energy is emerging as a go-to energy option here in Illinois and across the country,” said Lauren Shinaberry with Environment Illinois.
-“Thanks to the commitment of Illinois’ leaders, this pollution-free energy option is poised to play a major role in helping us meet our environmental goals.”
+“Solar energy is emerging as a go-to energy option here in Washington and across the country,” said Jack Sears on behalf of Environment Washington.
+“Thanks to the commitment of Washington’s leaders, this pollution-free energy option is poised to play a major role in helping us achieve our environmental goals and carbon emission targets.”

-Several strong policies adopted by the top 10 solar states helped encourage homeowners and businesses to “go solar:”
+Several strong policies adopted by other solar states have helped encourage homeowners and businesses to “go solar:”

 - 9 states have strong net metering policies.
 In nearly all of the leading states, consumers are compensated at the full retail rate for the excess electricity they supply to the grid.

 - 9 states have strong statewide interconnection policies.
 Good interconnection policies reduce the time and hassle required for individuals and companies to connect solar energy systems to the grid.

 - All 10 states have renewable electricity standards that set minimum requirements for the share of a utility’s electricity that must come from renewable sources, and 8 of them have solar carve-outs that set specific targets for solar or other forms of clean, distributed electricity.

 - 9 states allow for creative financing options such as third-party power purchase agreements, and 8 allow property assessed clean energy (PACE) financing.